Heya (sumo): New evolutions

 In the 1970s, the male-dominated environment of the stables created a number of problems, including frequent police interventions for public drunkenness, disorderly conduct, brawling, and inappropriate behavior towards women.
 In recent years, however, the stable system has been gradually reinventing itself.
 Fans prefer wrestlers with a different image, and the disciplinary regime required by the Sumo Association for its stables is sometimes considered stricter than in the rest of Japanese society.

 The new developments involve changes to the traditional hierarchical structure of the stables and in the tasks performed by each individual.
 It is no longer unusual to see food advisors (like in Nishonoseki stable) or professional cooks (Hidenoyama stable) operating to enable better dietary monitoring of wrestlers.
 As early as the 1990s, stablemasters and okamisan also began to take part in housekeeping and cooking activities, whereas in previous decades these tasks had been assigned exclusively to low-ranking wrestlers.

 Many stablemasters now arrange the buildings of their stables in a less traditional way, in order to make life easier for their wrestlers.
 Some stablemasters now do sport-related degrees before opening their own stable, such as the former Kisenosato (Waseda University) and Kotoōshū (Nippon Sport Science University).

 It is becoming increasingly common for stables to be involved in partnerships and cooperation agreements.
 These partnerships often aim to cooperate further in a wide range of areas, including tourism, culture, sports, and educational promotion, and work closely to revitalize local communities.
 This was particularly the case for Ōshima stable, Kokonoe stable and Futagoyama stable that signed a partnership and cooperation agreement with the Katsushika Ward of Tokyo.
 The Asahiyama stable, with a view to asserting itself as a community center, founded back-to-back an animal shelter and a bakery in 2021.
 For its part, Oshiogawa stable opted for an apartment complex (the Creative House Bunka) mixing rental apartments with stable quarters.
 The initiative was taken to strengthen social ties in the neighborhood, and Oshiogawa stable provides access to morning training sessions and organizes chanko dinners for residents and photo sessions with babies.

 In contrast to the secretive reputation of professional sumo, it has become common practice for stables to welcome visitors to watch training sessions.
 Spectators can attend free of charge, although rules vary from stable to stable, as to the size of the group and whether advance notice or a Japanese speaker are required.
 In addition to occasional visitors, the stables regularly welcome elementary and junior high students during the summer vacations as part of the "Open sumo stable" program organized by the Sumo Association.
+Finally, a growing number of heya are launching YouTube channels, broadcasting training sessions and introducing the wrestlers who make up their stables.
+This medium has become popular because it also allows viewers to satisfy their need for sumo content without having to rely on television broadcasts, publications affected by time differences, or the overall lack of ticket availability for the general public.